mongodb/docs/source/administration/monitoring.rst

   - :mongodb:status:`connections.available` the total number of unused collections available for new clients.

-If requests are high because there are a lot of concurrent application requests, and the database is keeping up.
-If this is the case, then you will need to add additional nodes to your cluster.
-Increase the size of your :term:`replica set` and distribute read operations to :term:`secondary` nodes, or one or more :term:`shards <shard>` to a :term:`shard cluster` to distribute load among MongoDB instances.
+If requests are high because there are many concurrent application requests, and the database is keeping up.
+If this is the case, then you will need increase the size of your deployment.
+Increase the size of your :term:`replica set` and distribute read operations to :term:`secondary` members.
+Add one or more :term:`shards <shard>` to a :term:`shard cluster` to distribute load among :option:`mongod` instances.

 Spikes in the number of connections can also be the result of application or driver errors.
 Extremely high numbers of connections